Africa AI

 Inclusion goal

-The project treats language representation as a prerequisite for meaningful participation.
+The work helps teams decide what to build, how to measure it, and how to deploy it responsibly across real linguistic complexity.
 Better language resources lead to better tools, and better tools expand who gets to benefit from digital systems, research progress, and economic opportunity.